 Go to a playground and do what the kids are doing.

 Okay, that may be a bit tongue in cheek.
 But moving your mouth and sharing your troubles with friends, family or a counsellor will have a huge benefit towards easing your mind.
 Personal connections not only help you feel supported and loved, but they also help to stimulate the release of oxytocin.
 Oxytocin is a natural anti-inflammatory.
 It stimulates the blood vessels to stay relaxed rather than constrict during times of stress and it helps the heart regenerate and heal from stress damage.

-Book a session with a Movement Coach who appreciates the value of human connection and the healing benefits of nourishing movement.
+- Book a session with a trainer who appreciates the nourishing benefits of movement.

 9. KEEP MOVING

 Working through difficult times is a process and will not be solved within just a few minutes or a few days of movement, no matter what you do.
 But, you will find that if you get up and move your body, your brain will think more clearly and your body will feel a lot better.
 With a clearer mind and a freer body, you may experience a little clarity about your situation or find a small solution that helps you to manage stress and sadness a little better.
 A few hours of movement is not going to solve all of your problems instantly, but managing your stress with movement will help to lead you, STEP BY STEP, toward your solutions with a clearer mind, a healthier body and a more positive outlook.

 I am not a doctor or a psychologist.
 I am an Exercise Consultant who recognizes the healing power of movement and the support of loved ones to help navigate troubling times.

 My passion is to help my clients enhance their mental, emotional and physical enjoyment and vitality in life through optimising their movement.

 Looking for support or have some love to share?

 Leave a question or comment at the bottom of the page.